Fatemeh Amirbeygi Crowned Mrs. World Peace 2025 and won the subtitle Goodwill Ambassador (Ravishing) at Mrs. World International Season 3 - www.lokmattimes.com

 Fatemeh Amirbeygi Crowned Mrs. World Peace 2025 and won the subtitle Goodwill Ambassador (Ravishing) at Mrs. World International Season 3

-PNN New Delhi [India], July 21: Fatemeh Amirbeygi, popularly known as Raha, a self-made woman of resilience, elegance, and ...
+New Delhi [India], July 21: Fatemeh Amirbeygi, popularly known as Raha, a self-made woman of resilience, elegance, and ambition, ...

 New Delhi [India], July 21: Fatemeh Amirbeygi, popularly known as Raha, a self-made woman of resilience, elegance, and ambition, has been crowned Mrs. World Peace 2025 (Ravishing) at the prestigious Mrs. World International 2025 Season 3.
 Among over 150 accomplished participants from around the world, Raha secured her place in the coveted top 19 winners at the glittering finale held at The Leela Ambience, Gurugram.